UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 Based on our EDA, we chose to fit a linear model to conduct our hypothesis test.
-To confirm that a linear model would be appropriate for this dataset, we examined its residual plot.
+To confirm that a linear model would be appropriate for this dataset, we examined its residual plot (Figure 5).
 Looking at the residual plot below, the points are randomly distributed which indicates that a linear model is appropriate in this case.

 <div style="text-align: center">